verificarlo/verificarlo/doc/02-Backends.md

 The option `--seed` fixes the random generator seed.
 It should not generally be used except if one to reproduce a particular MCA trace.

-The option `--rng-mode` selects the random number generator (RNG) to be used for generating the noise.
-It accepts the following modes:

-* `mt`: a fast and efficient implementation of the Mersenne Twister pseudo-random number generator
-* `rand`: the `rand_r` a re-entrant pseudo-random number generator, useful for generating noise in multi-threaded applications

 ### MCA-MPFR Backend (libinterflop_mca_mpfr.so)

 The MCA-MPFR backends is an alternative and slower implementation of Montecarlo